Best Longbow Reviews for 2020 | Top 10 models and Buying Guide

-During writing this part, I will take help of Mr. Tom Turgeon one of the best longbow maker and his visual instruction on Woodworkers Guild to America.
-Okay,
+During writing this part, We took the help of Mr. Tom Turgeon, one of the best longbow maker and his visual instruction on Woodworkers Guild to America.

 Step by Step Longbow Making Process:

-Step 1: Crafting of a custom handmade longbow starting with a kit.
+Step 1: Crafting of a custom handmade longbow starts with a kit.
 The kit from Boise Bows and Arrows use the yellow heart for the belly wood and riser, and bamboo for the backing.
-Packages include a stave, bowstring and complete instructions.
+Packages include a stave, bowstring, and complete instructions.

-Step 2: After filing the edges of the stave to remove bandsaw marks file a chamfer onto the bamboo, just enough 1/8″ to relieve the sharp edge.
+Step 2: After filing the edges of the stave to remove the bandsaw mark, file a chamfer onto the bamboo, just enough 1/8″ to relieve the sharp edge.
 It is a crucial step.
-If you don’t do this fiber in the bamboo may blow out the first time you bend the stave.
+If you don’t do this, the fiber in the bamboo may blow out the first time you bend the stave.

 Step 3: Shaping the stave is next.
 To do so, you can use a spokeshave.
 It is an exercise in finesse.
 You don’t want to take too much wood off, or you’ll lower the draw weight of the longbow.

-Step 5: Shaping results in a ridge on the belly wood side of the longbow.
+Step 5: Shaping results in a ridge on the belly wood is the side of the longbow.

 You will take that as the first round at 25 yards!